Euphrates: Modern era

 During the Syrian civil war and the Iraqi Civil War, much of the Euphrates was controlled by the Islamic State from 2014 until 2017, when the terrorist group began losing land and was eventually defeated territorially in Syria at the Battle of Baghouz and in Iraq in the Western Iraq offensive respectively.

 Economy

 Throughout history, the Euphrates has been of vital importance to those living along its course.
 With the construction of large hydropower stations, irrigation schemes, and pipelines capable of transporting water over large distances, many more people now depend on the river for electricity and drinking water than in the past.
-Syria's Lake Assad is the most important source of drinking water for the city of Aleppo, 75 km to the west of the river valley.
+Syria's Euphrates Lake is the most important source of drinking water for the city of Aleppo, 75 km to the west of the river valley.
 The lake also supports a modest state-operated fishing industry.
 Through a newly restored power line, the Haditha Dam in Iraq provides electricity to Baghdad.